 Our Voices, Our Rights

-Tokyo Rainbow Pride, one of Asia’s largest LGBTQ events, celebrates its 10th anniversary in 2021 with a 12-day, online celebration following the theme, “Our voices, Our rights.”
-Don’t miss the Online Pride Parade on Saturday, April 24.
+Tokyo Rainbow Pride, one of Asia’s largest LGBTQ events, celebrated its 10th anniversary in 2021 with a 12-day, online celebration following the theme, “Our voices, Our rights.” from April 24–May 5.